LeastAuthority/openitp-good-packaging-proposal/openitp-good-packaging-for-LAFS_sources-of-nondeterminism.rst

  Towards Verifiable Builds
 ===========================

-A long-term goal, which we will make progress toward in the scope of this project, is to enable end-users to verify that the package of Tahoe-LAFS that they are using was generated from the exact same source code that a security auditor examined.
+A long-term goal, which we have made progress toward in the scope of this project, is to enable end-users to verify that the package of Tahoe-LAFS that they are using was generated from the exact same source code that a security auditor examined.
 This requires builds